boguszpawlowski/Chassis/README.md

 - `update` - a function for updating any field of the form, by passing an property reference (e.g. `LoginForm::login`) and the new value.
 - `invoke` - a function for returning a current value of the form model - it can be used for getting the data after form submit, or just too peek the value (it's just a syntactic sugar for `Chassis.state.value` )
 - `forceValidation` - a function for forcing the validation result of a field [Async validation](#async-validation).
+- `invalidate` - a function for forcing validation on current value of the field  [Validation on focus lost](#validation-on-focus-lost).
 - `reset` - a function for resetting all fields to the initial values.

 To create an instance of the `Chassis`, use the `chassis` builder function.
 It accepts value of the type you have provided as a representation of the form data.